TeknikUglen/lumina/README.md

 ### Footer

-The footer default contains only the current year but setting yearStart in the `hugo.toml` file to your desired starting year will change the output to have both years in the format yearStart-currentYear (2006-2024).
+By default, the footer displays only the current year.
+However, if you set the `yearStart` parameter in the `hugo.toml` file to your desired starting year, the footer will show a range in the format `yearStart–currentYear` (e.g., `2006–2024`).

 ```toml
 [params]